Slumping Davis hits go-ahead homer as O’s stun Padres 8-5

+SAN DIEGO — Already saddled with a silver sombrero — three strikeouts — that ran his slump to 0 for 18, Chris Davis seemed the unlikeliest of the Baltimore Orioles to hit a go-ahead home run.

-SAN DIEGO — Chris Davis hit a go-ahead home run in the eighth inning to snap an 0-for-18 slump, and the Baltimore Orioles rallied from a four-run deficit to beat the San Diego Padres 8-5 on Tuesday.
+The lefty did just that, though, driving a slider from left-handed reliever Matt Strahm to straightaway center field with one out in the eighth inning for the Orioles, who rallied from a four-run deficit to beat the San Diego Padres 8-5 on Tuesday.

+“It felt great,” Davis said.
+“I felt like I had a couple opportunities today to cash in with runners on base in a big spot.
+Obviously the home run came at a pretty crucial time in the game.
+I was just battling all day, really the last few days, to get back in my groove.
+It felt good to put a good swing on the ball and see it jump.”

-Davis connected off Matt Strahm (4-8) with one out in the eighth for just his eighth home run this season.
-Davis is hitting .181 and struck out 14 times during the slide, including three Tuesday that raised his season total to 105 in 232 at-bats.
+Just his eighth homer this season, the drivet gave Baltimore a 6-5 lead.
+Davis is hitting .181 and struck out 14 times during the slide, raising his season total to 105 in 232 at-bats.

 Miguel Castro (1-1) pitched the seventh for the win, and Shawn Armstrong got six outs for his third save.